rethinkdb/horizon/GETTING-STARTED.md

 ## Starting Horizon Server

-From here, we now need to start the Horizon Server to both serve your static files as well as start the Node application which server the Horizon Client API and connects to RethinkDB.
+From here, we now need to start the Horizon Server to both serve your static files as well as start the Node application which serves the Horizon Client API and connects to RethinkDB.

 Luckily, running `hz serve --dev` has all that covered for you.
 Here's a comparison of what happens with and without `--dev`: